-The Department aims to ensure that every pupil at CRGS will leave the school competent and confident in Computing and familiar with a range of commonly used applications.
+The department aims to ensure that every student at CRGS will leave the school competent and confident in Computing and familiar with a range of commonly used applications.

-Resources include three computer suites consisting of 96 computers together with interactive whiteboards, projectors, digital cameras, camcorders, Raspberry Pis etc.
+Resources include three computer suites consisting of 96 computers together with interactive whiteboards, projectors, Raspberry Pis etc.

 Key Stage 3